The 9 Best Travel Water Filters and Purifiers for Cycle Touring, Bikepacking, and Hiking

 • Weighs about 0.12 kg

-If you want a gravity system that will fill your bottles at your campsite that can double as a squeeze system for a quick “give me my water now” refill on the road then this is your ideal product.
+If you want a gravity system that will fill your bottles at your campsite and can double as a squeeze system for a quick “give me my water now” refill on the road then this is your ideal product.

 Sawyer finally realized that other companies were providing adaptors to turn these squeeze filters into gravity filters and so they produced their own.
 You get 1 Gallon (3.78 L) water bladder to hang from a tree or your handlebars, with the hose at the bottom that connects to a variation of the standard Sawyer Squeeze Mini with an output hose to whatever you’re trying to fill.